Bug Catching: Automated Program Verification

 Written homework will be handed in via Gradescope, and should preferably be typeset in LaTeX.
-Homework that the course staff cannot read cannot obtain any points.
+Homework that the course staff cannot read will not receive points.

 (15% midterm, 15% final)

 We will have two in-class exams.
 The content of these exams will more closely resemble the written homework than the labs, but some questions may rely on, or make reference to, key parts of the labs.
 The midterm will take place during the normal class meeting time, in the same room used for lectures.
-Both exams are "closed book" (i.e., you may not reference our lecture notes), but you are allowed to bring a single double-sided sheet of hand-written notes.
+Both exams are "closed book" (i.e., you may not reference our lecture notes), but students will be given a ``cheat sheet'' containing any important proof rules and identities needed on the exam.

 For special accommodations on exams, students should submit an accommodations letter to the course staff at least one week before.
 For extra time on exams we then ask that you arrange it to be proctored through the disability services office (assuming you have given us the form) for each exam separately.
 We will work with them to get them a copy of the exam.
 For other issues please contact the instructor.
 No make up exams are given, except for medical reasons.
 To schedule a make-up exam, ask your academic advisor to contact the instructors.
 Please do not email the course staff personally.
 You will need to provide medical documentation that shows that you cannot take the exam.